3nth/diepy/README.md

 2. A "diepy.ini" file in the cwd
 3. A "diepy.ini" file in the users home folder.

-The configuration file has a single section, servers, which has a key = connection string listing of servers.
-The -s argument corresponds to a key here.
-The connection strings are used by SqlAlchemy so refer to their doc on how to write one.
+The configuration file has a single section, servers, which has a key = connection string listing of servers, where key is the SERVER name you'll use on the command line.

-If database (-d) is passed then it's appended to the connection string "cstring/database"
+	[servers]
+	test = sqlite:///test.db
+	production = postgresql:///user:pass@server

+The connection strings are used by SQLAlchemy so refer to their doc on how to write one.

 ## diepy does